jspencermorris/galaxies_sdss/readme.txt

-The project within this repository was completed as part of the requirements for fulfillment of the course DATASCI207 at the University of California, Berkeley.

-Course: DATASCI207 – Applied Machine Learning, Section 7
-Instructor: Ishaani Priyadarshini
-Assignment: Comprehensive Project
-Title: Unlocking the Cosmos: Machine Learning Insights into Astronomical Object Classification and Galaxy Typing from SDSS and Galaxy Zoo 2
+Machine Learning Insights into Astronomical Object Classification and Galaxy Typing from SDSS and GZ2

-Authors: Ahmad Allaou, Daelyn Bergsman, and J. Spencer Morris
-Date: 14 December 2023
+Dec 2023

+Applied classical machine learning techniques to classify astronomical objects and galaxy types; used physics-informed models to engineer new features; explored 12 modeling approaches across both tabular and imagery datasets.

 Virtual environment details in ./requirements.txt.